Direct-Entry-Program-09/dep-9-simple-text-editor/README.md

 v1.0.0

 License
 Copyright &copy; 2022 DEP-09.
-All Right reserved
+All Right reserved.

+This project is licensed under the [MIT License](LICENSE.txt).